yukarinoki/tabular-scope/README.md

 ## Contributing

 Contributions are always welcome!
-Please read the [contribution guidelines](CONTRIBUTING.md) first.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ## Support

-If you encounter any problems or have any suggestions, please file an issue on the [GitHub repository](https://github.com/yourusername/tabular-scope/issues).
+If you encounter any problems or have any suggestions, please file an issue on the [GitHub repository](https://github.com/yukarinoki/tabular-scope/issues).

 ---